nicholasbalasus/write_blended_files/PUM.md

 ## Product User Manual for the Blended TROPOMI+GOSAT Product
 Nicholas Balasus\
-8 February 2024\
+13 March 2025\
 nicholasbalasus@g.harvard.edu

 ### (1) Introduction
 The blended TROPOMI+GOSAT files are formed by applying the correction described in [Balasus et al. (2023)](https://doi.org/10.5194/amt-16-3787-2023) to the variable `methane_mixing_ratio_bias_corrected` in the operational TROPOMI files.
 This adds the new variable of `methane_mixing_ratio_blended`.
 The correction is applicable to the files with a processor version of 02.04.00, 02.05.00, or 02.06.00 and to observations in those files with `qa_value` == 1.0.
+The correction continues to be applied to files with a processor version of 02.07.01 and 02.08.00; however, the digital elevation model has been updated for these retreivals, making the correction applied here more uncertain for these files.
 The operational TROPOMI files are sourced from the [Copernicus Data Space Ecosystem](https://dataspace.copernicus.eu).
 The following sections describe downloading the data, the file names, the file contents, and how to plot the file contents using Python.

 ### (2) Downloading the data
 The data are all available on S3 on AWS.
 There are a variety of tools to download data from S3.
 Please see [this](https://github.com/nicholasbalasus/write_blended_files/blob/main/resources/aws_tutorial_2.ipynb) tutorial for an example with Python.
 Please send me an email if you are having trouble accessing the data.